Weaknesses of signature-based API protection

 Weakened encryption is a silver bullet - not just for law enforcement agencies, but for cybercriminals

-United Nations are preparing to negotiate a draft of a new convention on cybercrime.
+United Nations is preparing to negotiate a draft of a new convention on cybercrime.
 Szilárd Pfeiffer has shared his thoughts on data privacy and encryption at an intersessional consultation of the United Nations Office on Drugs and Crime.

 New security tools are required in a new era